List of handgun cartridges

-List of handgun cartridges, approximately in order of increasing caliber.
+This is a list of handgun cartridges, approximately in order of increasing caliber.

 Table of handgun cartridges

 Other cartridges used in handguns

 Although not originally designed for handguns, several rifle and shotgun cartridges have also been chambered in a number of large handguns, primarily in revolvers like the Phelps Heritage revolver, Century Arms revolver, Thompson/Centre Contender break-open pistol, Magnum Research BFR, and the Pfeifer Zeliska revolvers.
 These include: